salmanalibanani/salmanalibanani.com/content/post/setting-key-vault-access-policy-from-azure-pipelines.md

 ![Problem](/img/setting-key-vault-access-policy-from-azure-pipelines/Step2.jpg)

-## Step 3 - Use the Object Id in your ARM template parameters file
+## Step 3 - Use the objectId in your ARM template parameters file

 Now we have all the information that we need to pass as parameters to our ARM template.
 Here is our parameters.json file for the template.